dimforge/ncollide/geometric_representations/simple_shapes.md

 ![Convex, concave, crossed](../img/convex_concave_crossing.svg)
 </center>

-There are two ways to create a `Convex` geometry.
+There are two ways to create a `Convex` shape.
 Using the usual constructor `::new(...)` will automatically compute the convex hull of the given array of points.
 However, if you already have a convex set of point, you may skip the automatic convex hull computation using the unsafe constructor